 Clients expect the highest level of productivity from our FPSOs and other floating production units.
-SBM’s dedicated teams around the world ensure that their objectives are met.
-With over 271 years of accumulated experience in offshore operations, the Company’s vision is to continue to provide customer orientated solutions and to ensure reliable operations.
+SBM Offshore’s dedicated teams around the world ensure that their objectives are met.
+With over 300 years of accumulated experience in offshore operations, the Company’s vision is to continue to provide customer orientated solutions and to ensure reliable operations.

 PERFORMANCE AT A GLANCE

-Currently SBM Offshore is responsible for the full operations across the globe of:
+SBM Offshore is responsible for the operations of 15 units and the maintenance of all 17 units in the lease fleet across the globe consisting of: